GoodAI/goodai-ltm/README.md

 The passages are now represented in memory as pairs of vectors and chunk indexes in the vector database and as sequences of tokens in the chunk queue.
 From the token sequences, the text can be recovered.

-### Retrieval

-Using the memory instantiated above, we can now retrieve passages relevant to a query.

-    r_memories = mem.retrieve(query='What does Jake suggest?', k=3)
+During retrieval, the stored embeddings closest to the query embedding are found and the corresponding texts decoded.

+In addition to the steps above, it is also possible to rewrite queries and memories and to perform passage reranking after retrieval.

 ## Flow charts
-The diagrams below illustrate what happens during storage and retrieval.
+The diagrams below illustrate what happens during storage and retrieval (sans optional query and memory rewriting).

 ![Storage](diagram-all-50.png)